webbben/caius/docs/design.md

 myAgent new-feature --name "login page" "create a login page that plugs into our existing auth API"
 ```

+I think this specific feature idea will be far too advanced for V1 though.
+We will start with mostly just analysis tasks.

 > In a later version (if this project continues that far), perhaps instead of needing to do all of the commands via command line, we could have an AI agent that is continuously running and taking commands in a different form, such as a chat.
 But that will be a much later development.
 By narrowing the interactivity to just CLI, we can instead focus on functionality and making the AI good at actually doing things, rather than focusing on UI/UX.

 ### About AI Usage